 Literature is an amazing tool in speech therapy.
 Using books as our therapeutic foundation helps to make the goals our students are targeting functional and applicable right in the moment of teaching.
 How many times did you sit in a math class and think, “Yea, I’m never going to be using that in the real world”.
 Our kids have the same thoughts.
 We are working to build new language synapses but if they don’t see how they will actually be used that growth is going to take that much longer.
+So, what are the Dialogic Reading Strategies in Speech Therapy?

 What is dialogic reading?

 Most of the time when we think about using books in speech, we think about reading a page or two and then tossing out a WH question.
-Not with diologic reading.
-In dialogic reading, you help the child become in charge of ‘telling’ the story and you become the listener, the questioner, and audience.
+Not with dialogic reading.
+In dialogic reading, you help the child become in charge of ‘telling’ the story and you become the listener, the questioner, and the audience.
 Children learn when they are actively involved and that goes for reading too.

 One of the main strategies you’ll hear about with dialogic reading is the PEER sequence.
 PEER stands for…